cjmatta/ConfluentPlatformWikipediaDemo/README.md

 $ ./scripts/submit_wikipedia_irc_config.sh
 ```

-5. Watch the live messages from the `wikipedia.parsed` topic:
+5. In a different terminal, watch the live messages from the `wikipedia.parsed` topic:

 ```bash
 $ ./scripts/listen_wikipedia.parsed.sh
 ```

-6. Watch the SMT failed messages (poison pill routing) from the `wikipedia.failed` topic:
+6. In a different terminal, watch the SMT failed messages (poison pill routing) from the `wikipedia.failed` topic:

 ```bash
 $ ./scripts/listen_wikipedia.failed.sh